ryantd42/NY-Legislative-Git/2023/A4083A-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  CUNNINGHAM  -- read once and referred to the Committee on Economic Development
+ Introduced  by  M.  of  A.  CUNNINGHAM  -- read once and referred to the Committee  on  Economic  Development  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend the public authorities law and the economic  development law, in relation to expanding employee ownership assistance for trans- gender and non-binary individuals
+ AN ACT to amend the public authorities law and the economic  development law, in relation to expanding employee ownership assistance for lesbi- an, gay, bisexual, transgender and non-binary individuals

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: